CESSProject/doc-v2/README.md

 # 🗂 Introduction

 Welcome to **Cumulus Encrypted Storage System** (CESS) documentation portal.
-CESS is the first full-stack decentralized storage solution that support large-scale enterprises.&#x20;
+CESS is the first full-stack decentralized storage solution that support large-scale enterprises.

 Here, we provide a [high level overview on CESS](introduction/what-is-cess.md), its [technical highlight](introduction/technical-highlight.md), and [a few use cases](introduction/use-cases.md) on using CESS.